-When someone requests CART (Computer Assisted Real-time Translation) or an interpreter: Guests or program planners should fill out a Communication Request Form and submit it to Student Support Services as soon as possible.
+When someone requests CART (Computer Assisted Real-time Translation) or an interpreter: Guests or program planners should fill out a Communication Request Form and submit it to Accessibility Services as soon as possible.
 Generally, at least two weeks prior to the event is needed to ensure that there is time to secure a provider.

 Ensure that the physical space is accessible to people with mobility impairments.
 Examples include considering the height of tables for working groups, meals & receptions, placement of chairs & aisles, as well as ramps for raised spaces, to name a few.

 Accommodations are available upon request for people with disabilities on both Class Day and Commencement Day.
 Accommodation requests must be made through the Dean of Students Office for all Class Day and Commencement activities.

 Accommodations for Class Day and Commencement Day include:

 - Accommodations for Deaf and hard of hearing individuals

 - Sign language interpreters at both Commencement Day and Class Day

 - Accommodations for people with visual impairments

 Protocol for Student Disability Review/Reconsideration at Local Level